Harrison Bader Player Props: Yankees vs. Marlins

 Harrison Bader At The Plate

-- Bader is hitting .265 with 10 doubles, two triples, seven home runs and 10 walks.
+- Bader is batting .268 with 10 doubles, two triples, seven home runs and 10 walks.

+- Bader has driven home a run in 21 games this season (31.8%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 43.1% of his games this year, with more than one run scored in 7.7%.
+- He has scored in 43.9% of his games this season, with more than one run scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.